Wanxiang Ambassador Fellows Program

 The Wanxiang Ambassador Fellows program is ideal for students looking to expand their knowledge of Chinese culture and interact with peer students.
-Students should be flexible and willing to immerse themselves in a new culture and approach differences with an open mind.
+Students must be flexible and willing to immerse themselves in a new culture and approach differences with an open mind.

 Selected students will be required to attend 3 orientation sessions in preparation for the program.
 Additionally, selected students will be responsible for completing a self-directed research paper, 6-7 pages in length, on a clean energy topic covered during the program.
-Students will also present their projects during a fall symposium held on campus.

-Please detail your Mandarin language level under
+· Please detail your Mandarin language level

-the “skills” section of your resume.
+under the “skills” section of your resume.
 Be specific to your skill level in

 reading, writing, speaking and listening especially if your skill level varies